IBM/qux360/README.md

-# PyQual
+# Qux360

-**PyQual** is an experimental Python library for **AI-assisted qualitative analysis**.
+**Qux360** is an experimental Python library for **AI-assisted qualitative analysis**.

-Validation is a **first-class concept** in PyQual — every use of large language models is designed to be transparent, explainable, and open to scrutiny.
-The goal is to help developers build **trustworthy, interactive qualitative analysis experiences** while retaining flexibility in how they apply PyQual’s built-in quality assurance mechanisms.
+Validation is a **first-class concept** in Qux360 — every use of large language models is designed to be transparent, explainable, and open to scrutiny.
+The goal is to help developers build **trustworthy, interactive qualitative analysis experiences** while retaining flexibility in how they apply Qux360’s built-in quality assurance mechanisms.

-PyQual is built on **[Mellea](https://mellea.ai/)**, a **generative computing library** that provides robust and validated prompting techniques.
-The current PyQual version supports **interview data with a single participant (interviewee)** only, with plans to expand this scope in future releases.
+Qux360 is built on **[Mellea](https://mellea.ai/)**, a **generative computing library** that provides robust and validated prompting techniques.
+The current Qux360 version supports **interview data with a single participant (interviewee)** only, with plans to expand this scope in future releases.

 **Key capabilities:**
 - Import interview transcripts in **DOCX**, **XLSX**, or **CSV** formats